A CLIP-Powered Framework for Robust and Generalizable Data Selection: The Proposed Method

 To mitigate the group effect, we optimize the selected datasets w.r.t. specific selection ratios, aiming to identify the optimal subsets.
 We introduce a selection loss term, $\mathcal{L}_s$, to ensure the selection process adheres to the target ratio.
 However, deriving exact selection rates from continuous real-valued parameter optimization is difficult.
 While strictly binarized values facilitate explicit sample selection, they are challenging to optimize through gradient backpropagation.
 To address this, we utlize the straight-through estimator (STE)~\cite{ste} to estimate the actual selection rate and derive gradients.
 STE allows gradients to pass through the discrete decisions during backpropagation, effectively combining the benefits of both continuous and binary parameters for efficient optimization and accurate sample selection.
 In this way, $\mathcal{L}_s$ is defined as:

 where $\mathbb{I}$ is an indicator function, and $s_r$ denotes the expected selection ratio.
 The loss term guides the parameter $\boldsymbol{d}$ toward near-binary values, ensuring the count of ones aligns with the expected sample size.
 Since the selection is guided by adaptive optimization, the final selection ratio may deviate slightly from the target.
 To minimize this deviation, we constrain $\mathcal{L}_s$ with a threshold $\theta$, which in our work is set to $5\times10^{-4}$, ensuring the actual selection ratio differs by less than $\pm 0.05\%$ from the expected value.
+We also provide a theoretical analysis of $\theta$ on the actual selection ratio gap in Appendix~\ref{appendix-sec:threshold}.
 Finally, the overall loss function is formulated as:

 where $\alpha$ and $\beta$ are coefficients that adjust for numerical differences among the loss terms and can be set conveniently.
+The complete workflow is outlined in Algorithm~\ref{alg} in Appendix~\ref{appendix-sec:algorithm}.

 \paragraph{Complexity Analysis} The proposed method comprises three main components.
 1) The dataset adaptation involves fine-tuning the image and text adapters.
 Since the adapters consist of simple linear layers, the number of parameters is small, and both the forward passes and backward passes are computationally efficient.
-2) In the sample scoring process, the complexity of calculating the SAS and SDS is $O(N)$ and $O(K*d)$, respectively, where $K$ is the number of categories and $d$ is the feature dimension, typically 512.
-The complexity of the KNN algorithm is $O(N_k*d)$, where $N_k$ is the number of samples per class.
-Given that $K$ and $d$ are constants and $N_k$ is usually much smaller than $N$, the overall complexity of this process is approximately $O(N)$.
+2) In the sample scoring process, the complexity of calculating the SAS and SDS is $O(N)$ and $O(K*f_d)$, respectively, where $K$ is the number of categories and $f_d$ is the feature dimension, typically 512.
+The complexity of the KNN algorithm is $O(N_k*f_d)$, where $N_k$ is the number of samples per class.
+Given that $K$ and $f_d$ are constants and $N_k$ is usually much smaller than $N$, the overall complexity of this process is approximately $O(N)$.
 3) The selection optimization of $\boldsymbol{d}$ does not involve deep models and is a numerical optimization process.
 The complexity is proportional to the number of parameters, i.e., $O(|w|)=O(N)$.